M.S.Ed, Secondary Education, St. John's University

-Femi's B.A. in English with a concentration on African-American Literature is from the City College of the City University of New York.
-She also hold a M.F.A. in Creative Writing from City College and a M.S.
+Lewis has a bachelor's degree in English with a concentration in African-American literature from the City College of New York, an M.F.A. in Creative Writing from City College, and an M.S.
 Ed in secondary education from St. John's University.

 ThoughtCo is a premier reference site focusing on expert-created education content.